 I write.
 I own a camera (still in auto mode but am working on changing that).
-I volunteer.
-I believe.
 I’m an amateur kitchen doodler.
-All those things and more and not necessarily in that order.
+Those things and more and not necessarily in that order.

 I am married to an amazing power and hardware engineer and wanna-be rock guitarist.
 We do just about everything as a couple.
 We are crazy about each other!

-I am also a mom to a rescue Chihuahua named Edan.
+I am also a mom to a rescue Chihuahua.
 We used to have two rescue dogs but lost one to cancer.
 Dogs have been our four-legged kids.
 Love them so much!
 Even though they shed like crazy!